Consultation: | FYEG General Assembly 2024 |

 “Each full MO shall pay an annual membership fee to FYEG.
 This Membership fee

-with a minimum of 50 EUR for the EU and European Economic Area (Iceland,
+budget with a minimum of 50 EUR for the EU and European Economic Area (Iceland,

 Liechtenstein and Norway), Switzerland and the United Kingdom and 25 EUR for all